dandice9/fenrir/README.md

 - Building web servers with async request handling
 - Need to maximize throughput
 - Parallel queries for better performance
+- Working with async frameworks (like Wolf web server with coroutines)

 **Mix Both When:**
 - Some operations are quick (sync), others are slow (async)
 - Gradual migration from sync to async
 - Different parts of your app have different requirements
+- Prototyping features (start with sync, optimize with async later)

 ### Performance Comparison